 It doesn’t even feel like work, honestly.
 That’s why I don’t miss watching sports.

 The same goes for research.
 If its something that I am passionate about, it doesn’t feel like work (if you have the right help).
-It feels fun designing a project to answer a specific question that you are interested in.
+It is fun designing a project to answer a specific question that interests you.

 However, if it’s just for your CV and not something you are interested in, you’d probably have more fun watching paint dry.